laurielim/eleventy-pp/src/content/en/pages/about.md

   Now located in the Industrial Zone of Riche Terre, our factory occupies a 3,600 m² building.
 Performance has grown a lot over the years, which we proudly attribute to our level of service.

 - ### Environment Protection Regulations 2015
-  Following the new regulations, Performance Plastics adapted promptly.
+  Following the new regulations, Performance adapted promptly.
 In March 2016, we started producing 100% biodegradable handle bags for major supermarkets and retail outlets across the island."

 - ### New Division
   The year 2018 saw the the creation of [Performance Equipment](/en/equipment).
 This new business venture is the first step towards diversifying our enterprise.
-We aim to respond to the needs of the market, and we want to achieve this goal by applying the same philosophy we developed with Performance Plastics.
+We aim to respond to the needs of the market, and we want to achieve this goal by applying the same philosophy we developed with Performance Packaging.